dipeptyd/mobi2epub/docu/_build/html/_sources/mobireader.txt

     .. cpp:member:: string mobireader::input_file_name

-        name of the file, because ifstream is too cool to keep that.
+        name of the file, because ifstream is too cool to keep that by itself.

     .. cpp:member:: ifstream*  mobireader::file